Lightning-AI/pytorch-lightning/tests/README.md

 make test
 ```

-Note: if your computer does not have multi-GPU nor TPU these tests are skipped.
+Note: if your computer does not have multi-GPU or TPU these tests are skipped.

 **GitHub Actions:** For convenience, you can also use your own GHActions building which will be triggered with each commit.
 This is useful if you do not test against all required dependency versions.